lrnecgcysiam/11ty-midnight/posts/proposal.md

 description: What is our crusade the injustice we are correcting.
 date: 2021-11-13
 tags:
-  - Mission
+  - Proposal
-  - HTML
+  - Website Design
-  - CSS
+  - Single Page Website
-  - Digital Divide
 layout: layouts/post.njk
 ---
 ## Website Design Proposal